 Speers Point

-The march commences at the boat ramp at 5:45am with the dawn service starting at 6am.
+The march commences at the boat ramp at 6 am with the dawn service following.

 Swansea

-Swansea RSL Club will host a dawn service at 6am.
-Later that morning a march will start at 11am from McDonalds, with the main service held after at the RSL.
+Swansea RSL Club will host a dawn service at 6 am.
+Later that morning, a march will start at 11 am from McDonald’s, with the main service held afterward at the RSL Memorial Cenotaph at noon.

 Toronto